ngtr6788/cohere-htn/README.md

 # Preprocessing
 A large part of this project was data preprocessing.
 The first step was to use a libary that converts PDF to text.
 To isolate paragraphs, we initially parsed by double line breaks ("\n\n").
-We then furthermore took out single spaces and new line characters.
-Each individual lists of page number and paragraphs were combined into a data frame using `Pandas`
+We then took out single spaces and new line characters.
+Each individual list of page numbers and paragraphs were combined into a data frame using `Pandas`

 # NLP API
 The benefit of using an NLP API is that the machine learning aspects of the project are done at a very high level and thus are user friendly.
-Using the annoy library, we set up a plane for word vectors.
-Using the API's built in functions we embedded both the users keywords and  the text from the article.
-Again using the API's built in function, the vectors of the keywords and those in each paragraph were compared on the annoy vector indicie.
-The smaller the ditance between them, the more similair the vectors are.
+Using the `annoy` library, we set up a plane for word vectors.
+Using the API's built-in functions we embedded both the users' keywords and the text from the article.
+Again, using the API's built in function, the vectors of the keywords and those in each paragraph were compared on the annoy vector indices.
+The smaller the distance between them, the more similar the vectors are.
 Since we could only perform this search on one keyword at a time, we averaged the embeddings of each keyword.
-This average was used to compare to the embeddings of the text and ultimately determine a most likey paragraph of interest.
+This average was used to compare to the embeddings of the text and ultimately determine the most likely paragraphs of interest.
 Referencing back to the dataframe we could identify and output the page that the paragraph is on, along with the first few words so the user can identify which section it is referencing.